ibm-cloud-docs/discovery-data/facets.md

 1. On the **Improve and customize** page, click **Customize display**, and then click **Facets**.
 1. Click **New facet** > **By identifying a pattern**.
 1. On the **Create facet from a new pattern** page, choose how you want to select documents.
-You can allow {{site.data.keyword.discoveryshort}} to select 10 random documents for you or you can select the documents yourself.
+You can allow {{site.data.keyword.discoveryshort}} to select 10 random documents for you or you can select up to 20 documents yourself.

-    If you select them yourself, the documents must meet these requirements:
+    If you select the documents yourself, follow these guidelines:

-    - You can select up to 20 documents.
     - Choose documents that contain mentions of the pattern in every different format that you want the model to be able to recognize later.
-    - If you want the model to understand ways that a term is used that don't fit the pattern that you want to capture, include a document that uses the term in the wrong way so you can intentionally omit its selection.
+    - If you want the model to understand ways that a term is used that don't fit the pattern, include a document that uses the term in the wrong way so you can intentionally omit its selection.

+      For example, the pattern you want to add might capture mentions of clothing.
+In documents that mention a `top` to refer to a shirt, you would select `top` as a clothing mention.
+But, you might also want to include a document that mentions `the top 3 fashion trends` and purposely not select `top` when the term is used in this context.
+The omission teaches the model that top doesn't fit the pattern when the term is used to mean *the best*.
-    - Each document can contain a maximum of 5,000 characters.
+    - Include documents that have a maximum of 5,000 characters.
 Any document that exceeds the limit is truncated to 5,000 characters.
 1. Click **Next**.
 1. Select example words or phrases that fit the pattern that you want to define.